 The Eurosystem’s price stability objective

-- By specifying a clear quantitative target, the Eurosystem contributes to making its monetary policy framework easier to understand and its monetary policy more transparent.
+- It contributes to a better understanding of the Eurosystem’s monetary policy framework and makes its monetary policy more transparent.

-- This way the Eurosystem provides a clear and measurable yardstick against which the public can hold it accountable.
+- It provides a clear yardstick against which the public can objectively measure the Eurosystem's performance.

 The Eurosystem’s monetary policy is focused on the entire euro area.
-Hence, price stability is assessed on the basis of price developments in the euro area as a whole and does not consider price developments in individual euro area countries.
+Hence, its assessment of price stability is based on price developments in the euro area as a whole – not price developments in individual euro area countries.

-The Eurosystem’s definition of price stability refers to a particular price index, namely the Harmonised Index of Consumer Prices (HICP) for the euro area.
-This index was harmonized across the various countries of the euro area.
+The Eurosystem’s definition of price stability is tied to the Harmonised Index of Consumer Prices (HICP) for the euro area.
+This index has been harmonized across the euro area.

 According to the ECB’s Governing Council, its price stability target is to be understood as symmetric, meaning that negative and positive deviations of inflation from the target are equally undesirable.

 The transmission of monetary policy impulses to the real economy, and the price level in particular, takes a considerable amount of time.
 Monetary policy cannot influence the inflation rate over the short term.
 For this reason, medium-term orientation is an important element of the definition of price stability.